rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/start-on-startup.md

 ## Multiple instances ##

 As systemd supports multiple instances on the same server, you simply need to create multiple `.conf` files in `/etc/rethinkdb/instances.d`.
+This may be desirable for isolating databases for separate applications running on the same server, or for testing purposes.
+(There is no performance gain from running multiple nodes of the same cluster on the same physical machine.)

 In each configuration file, set a different data directory, and include the `join` configuration option for each node with the IP address and port of another node in the cluster.
 If the instances are not running on the same machine, specify `bind=all` in the configuration file (or `--bind all` on the command line).
 Take care that each instance on the same machine specifies different values for `driver-port`, `cluster-port` and `http-port`.